-Farms, Fields, and Fermentation – An Agriculture Tour
+Farms, Fields and Fermentation

 Crack open a craft beverage over lunch at The Farm Brewery at Broad Run.
 This family-run farm-turned-brewery stays true to its original farm roots, as they still grow their own hops and fruit on property.
 Enjoy a walk through the hop field where the owner can tell you about growing techniques and how the product is used in the production of their refreshing craft beer.